ArtifexSoftware/mupdf.js/docs/how-to-guide/annotations/getting-started/index.rst

 .. _Node_How_To_Guide_Annotations_Getting_Started:

 Getting Started
 =======================================

 .. _Node_How_To_Guide_Annotations_Getting_Started_Annotation_Creation:

 Create an Annotation
 ----------------------

-To create an annotation use the :meth:`createAnnotation` method on the :doc:`../../../../classes/PDFPage` class.
+To create an annotation use the :meth:`createAnnotation` method on the :mupdf:`PDFPage` class.

-For example, assuming you have acquired an instance of a :doc:`../../../../classes/PDFPage`, to create a text annotation do the following:
+For example, assuming you have acquired an instance of a :mupdf:`PDFPage`, to create a text annotation do the following:

 |example_tag|